Benji07p/Tool4RecipesCreation/README.md

 # **Tag2Item4Farming4Blockheads**

-Use process_values() fonction with a list to get a output files with all of your recipes.
+Use process_values() function with a list to get a output files with all of your recipes.

+# **DataJsonFile2GameStages**

+Put the file in the data folder.
+Use fonction() function to get a output files with all of recipes.